 If you’re a first-year college student, chances are your university will require you to stay at their on-campus university halls of residence.
-Even though it makes you feel like you don’t have an option, staying on-campus for your first year is actually a great choice.
+Even though it makes you feel like you don’t have an option, living on campus vs off campus for your first year is actually a good choice.
+Although an on campus accommodation meaning is subjective and completely depends upon the student, it still is an ideal choice for you.
 Staying on-campus helps to ease their transition into college life, especially if you’re an international student.
-On-campus accommodation is also ideal for students who want some structure and have never lived away from home before.
-Independence can be hindered due to the existence of Resident Assistants (RA), mandatory study and quiet hours, curfews and set mealtimes.
+On-campus student accommodation is also ideal for students who want some structure and have never lived away from home before.
+Independence can be hindered due to the existence of Resident Assistants (RA), mandatory study and quiet hours, curfews, and set mealtimes.

 Benefits of staying on-campus